Explains when a provider of childcare, play or activities for children does not need to or is not required to register with Care Inspectorate Wales.

 Grassroots sports club

-The sports club is not eligible to register as a day care provider as the parent/carer would meet the child’s care needs.
+A child attends a grassroots sports group and the parent watches from the sideline.
+The sports club is not required to register as a day care provider as the parent would meet the child’s care needs.

 Parent and child group

-The group is not eligible to register as a day care provider as the parent/carer would meet the child’s care needs.
+A toddler attends a parent and child group with their legal guardian / parent.
+The group is not required to register as a day care provider as the legal guardian / parent would meet the child’s care needs.

 Caring for their own child, their foster child, a child they have parental responsibility for, or a child they live with